Wind turbine design: Carbon nanotubes

+A significant concern in materials criteria for a turbine blade is its manufacturing and end-of-life environmental impact, as well its recyclability.
+While there are methods for manufacturing of fiberglass and carbon fiber composites into turbine blades have a lower carbon footprint than aluminum, for example, they still have a noticeable impact (30–100 kg CO2 equivalent per kg).
+Additionally, fiberglass is incredibly difficult to recycle and carbon fiber composites, while possible to recycle, require additional research to yield fibers that are suitable for reusing as turbine materials (as opposed to the fibers being so degraded that they are only suitable for downcycling).
+The development of bio-composite materials with sufficient mechanical properties aims to address these issues.

+Bio-composite materials use natural fibers and fillers as reinforcement instead of synthetic glass or carbon fibers.
+Approaches vary from partial to complete replacement of synthetics, with varying levels of success.
+Unfortunately, plant-based natural fibers, while having extremely low environmental impact, possess issues in their structural properties.
+Namely, they have high cellulosic content and large oxygen reaction sites, both of which contribute to issues in mechanical and thermal performance.
+As such, other natural fibers, such as non-moisture attractive basalt, have become the focus of bio-composite research.

 Research

 Some polymer composites feature self-healing properties.
 Since the blades of the turbine form cracks from fatigue due to repetitive cyclic stresses, self-healing polymers are attractive for this application, because they can improve reliability and buffer various defects such as delamination.
 Embedding paraffin wax-coated copper wires in a fiber reinforced polymer creates a network of tubes.
 Using a catalyst, these tubes and dicyclopentadiene (DCPD) then react to form a thermosetting polymer, which repairs the cracks as they form in the material.
 As of 2019, this approach is not yet commercial.

 Further improvement is possible through the use of carbon nanofibers (CNFs) in the blade coatings.
 A major problem in desert environments is erosion of the leading edges of blades by sand-laden wind, which increases roughness and decreases aerodynamic performance.
 The particle erosion resistance of fiber-reinforced polymers is poor when compared to metallic materials and elastomers.
 Replacing glass fiber with CNF on the composite surface greatly improves erosion resistance.
 CNFs provide good electrical conductivity (important for lightning strikes), high damping ratio, and good impact-friction resistance.

 For wind turbines, especially those offshore, or in wet environments, base surface erosion also occurs.
 For example, in cold climates, ice can build up on the blades and increase roughness.
 At high speeds, this same erosion impact can occur from rainwater.
 A useful coating must have good adhesion, temperature tolerance, weather tolerance (to resist erosion from salt, rain, sand, etc.), mechanical strength, ultraviolet light tolerance, and have anti-icing and flame retardant properties.
 Along with this, the coating should be cheap and environmentally friendly.